Synthlight/Volcanoids-GMod/README.md

 turretDamageMultiplier | Default: 1.0<br>Changes the turret's damage. playerFireRateMultiplier | Default: 1.0<br>Changes the player's rate of fire.
-You will bleed ammo. playerRunSpeedMultiplier | Default: 1.0<br>Modifies the player's run speed.
+You will bleed ammo. playerRunSpeedMultiplier | Default: 1.0<br>Modifies the player's run speed. claimWithAnyCore | Default: false<br>When true, you can claim any ship with any core. reloadSpeedMultiplier | Default: 1.0<br>Modifies reload time.
+Higher values are slower.